gatsbyjs/gatsby/rfcs/text/0000-add-gatsby-recipes.md

 It's designed to be extensible so new capabilities can be added which allow Recipes to automate more things.

-We choose MDX to allow for a literate programming style of writing recipes which enables us to port our dozens of recipes from https://www.gatsbyjs.org/docs/recipes/ as well as in the future, entire tutorials.
+We chose MDX to allow for a literate programming style of writing recipes which enables us to port our dozens of recipes from https://www.gatsbyjs.org/docs/recipes/ as well as in the future, entire tutorials.